 Because of the Appalachians Geographical location and their north-east, south-east lineage they were able to escape the last ice age 10,000 years ago making them a perfect habitat for many species of animal, reptile, and amphibians.
-From black bears to elk to fox, owls, snakes and even flying squirrels, the Smoky Mountains have a wide and diverse population of inhabitants just waiting to be discovered by you.
+The Smoky Mountains has a wide and diverse population of inhabitants.
+These are from black bears to elk to fox, owls, snakes and even flying squirrels.

-Now wild animals can be a timid lot so I’m here to give you some insider tips on how and when to spot these shy creatures.
+Now wild animals can be a timid lot.
+Therefore, I’m here to give you some insider tips on how and when to spot these shy creatures.
 Location and Timing are everything.

 While there may only be a limited amount of elk for viewing, deer are quite abundant and very popular with visitors.
 Check out grassy areas and meadows in the early mornings and around dusk.
 Streams are another good place to catch a quick sighting of a doe and fawn.
 Rain will also bring out herds of deer to graze and play in the misty and foggy valley glades.
 What an unforgettable and mesmerizing sight.

-Cades Cove is home to a large herd of wild boar and while they are not native to the Smoky Mountains, they have truly flourished in this rich environment.
+Cades Cove is home to a large herd of wild boar.
+While they are not native to the Smoky Mountains, they have truly flourished in this rich environment.
 These hairy pigs are usually dark grey, brown, or black.
 They come equipped with large heads, short legs, and large tusks ( the males being larger).
-Weighing in at 110-200lbs these “ piggies” are not typically dangerous, but they will fight violently to defend their young, so again I remind you, be safe, give nature its space.
+Weighing in at 110-200lbs these “ piggies” are not typically dangerous.
+However, they will fight violently to defend their young, so again I remind you, be safe, give nature its space.

 There are no confirmed Eastern Cougars living in the National Park today.
 Sightings are always being reported, but to date none of these sightings have proven true.
-Large solitary animals, weighing in at 140lbs and reaching 7 feet nose to tail, is it any wonder why they got such a bad reputation .
-No tracks, scat, or other sign have been found in over 30 years, leading scientists to believe that the bobcat is the only wild feline living in this area today.
+Large solitary animals, weighing in at 140lbs and reaching 7 feet nose to tail, is it any wonder why they got such a bad reputation?
+No tracks, scat, or other sign have been found in over 30 years.
+This leads scientists to believe that the bobcat is the only wild feline living in this area today.

 Red Fox are one of the parks favorite mischief makers.
 The size of a domestic dog, these shy creatures can sometimes be seen running through fields and jumping over logs.
 Getting a chance to watch a mother and her “kits” frolic and play in the early morning hours is a treat not easily forgotten.
 Their bright rust color and big bushy tail make them easy to identify.
 Although they typically hunt small game for food, they will sneak into campsites and steal human food if it is not properly stored.
 This is not healthy for them, so lock up the goods please!!